Dan Quine: Google

 In 2006 Quine joined Google as Product Manager for the crawl infrastructure group.
-In this role he regularly spoke at search engine optimisation conferences and led the company's teams working on the Robots Exclusion Protocol and other crawler technologies; he also represented Google on the proposed ACAP standard.
+In this role, he regularly spoke at search engine optimisation conferences and led the company's teams working on the Robots Exclusion Protocol and other crawler technologies; he also represented Google on the proposed ACAP standard.

-In February 2008, in an interview with the Technology Review, Quine discussed Google's "alternate views" search interface experiments, and described Google's vision for the future of search: "One thing to remember is that (search is) still the early days.
+In February 2008, in an interview with the Technology Review, Quine discussed Google's "alternate views" search interface experiments and described Google's vision for the future of search: "One thing to remember is that (search is) still the early days.
 People think that search is a solved problem.
 I think we're still in the early days of making search work on a universal global scale.
 We know we can do better."

-In 2009, Quine led the engineering team that developed Google Squared, a large scale knowledge extraction technology that is part of the Knowledge Graph technology.
-He then moved to Google's London office where he led development of Google's mobile search applications and Google Ads Professionals and Rich Media Dynamic Ads projects.
+In 2009, Quine led the engineering team that developed Google Squared, a large-scale knowledge extraction technology that is part of the Knowledge Graph technology.
+He then moved to Google's London office where he led the development of Google's mobile search applications and Google Ads Professionals and Rich Media Dynamic Ads projects.

 Songkick

 In January 2011, Quine left Google to join Songkick.
 At Songkick he helped create the Silicon Milkroundabout hiring fair.
 He also led Songkick's transition to a Service Oriented Architecture and helped the company adopt continuous integration.

-In May 2014, Quine was interviewed by Silicon Real, and talked about his experience at Songkick, as well as his earlier career and the future of the tech industry.
-In May 2014, Songkick had more than 10 million monthly unique users and had generated more than $100m of ticket revenue through referrals.
+In May 2014, Quine was interviewed by Silicon Real and talked about his experience at Songkick, as well as his earlier career and the future of the tech industry.
+In May 2014, Songkick had more than 10 million monthly unique users and generated more than $100m of ticket revenue through referrals.
 In June 2015, Songkick announced its merger with direct ticket vendor CrowdSurge and a $16.6m Series C investment round; Quine remains the CTO of the combined company.

 In September 2015, Quine chaired a roundtable discussion with a panel of experts in Artificial Intelligence who talked about the risks and opportunities in the field.

 Tech City

 In March 2012, Quine was named one of the "jobs ambassadors" for Channel 4 News.
-He regularly comments on startups in Tech City, including writing for The Guardian, talking at conferences and promoting UK startups for the London Olympics.
+He regularly comments on startups in Tech City, including writing for The Guardian, talking at conferences, and promoting UK startups for the London Olympics.
 He is one of the founding members of the Tech London Advocates group.
 In December 2013, Quine was interviewed on BBC World News by Linda Yueh discussing entrepreneurship.